 Additionally, 2018 also witnessed two major positive demand developments with Cameco having to buy significant pounds in the spot market, while several financial players entered the market to buy uranium for speculative purposes.
-The most significant being the London listed Yellow Cake, who have an agreement to purchase 25% of Kazatomprom's uranium production.
+The most significant being the London listed Yellow Cake PLC, which has an agreement to purchase 25% of Kazatomprom's uranium production.